tock/tock/boards/README.md

  - **Tier Z:** These are unstable _platforms_, where Tock bringup is happening in parallel with hardware development.
-These are highly experimental by their nature.
+These are highly experimental by their nature, though some may actually be better supported than Tier 2/3 platforms.

 ### Tier 1